vkosuri/django-dialogflow/README.md

 python manage.py runserver 0.0.0.0:8000
 ```

-Further documentation on getting set up with Django and ChatterBot can be found in the ChatterBot documentation
+Further documentation on Dialogflow can be found here https://dialogflow.com/

 ## Installation

-If you are trying ``django_dialogflow`` as app,
+If you are trying use ``django_dialogflow`` as app,

-Then you could install django-dialogflow either via the Python Package Index (PyPI) or from source.
+Then you could install ``django-dialogflow`` either via the Python Package Index (PyPI) or from GitHub source.

 To install using pip :